BBC-Esq/VectorDB-Plugin-for-LM-Studio/misc.md

    - Parameter: `rep_pen`
    - Function: Applies a penalty to reduce the usage of recently used words, making the output less repetitive.

-## --contextsize Argument
+## --contextsize

-### Description:

-- Purpose: Controls the memory allocated for maximum context size.
+- Controls the memory allocated for maximum context size.
 Adjust this if you need more RAM for larger contexts.
 - Default: 4096
 - Supported Values:
   - 256, 512, 1024, 2048, 3072, 4096, 6144, 8192, 12288, 16384, 24576, 32768, 49152, 65536, 98304, 131072